401K

 Timeline for Retirement Planning:

-• 40s: Increase savings rates, diversify investments, and begin detailed retirement projections
+• 40s: Increase savings rates, begin detailed projections

 The Challenge

-Healthcare costs during retirement can be a significant and often underestimated expense.
+Healthcare costs during retirement can be significant and often underestimated.
 Many retiree budgets overlook the complexities and costs associated with Medicare, supplemental insurance, prescription drugs, and long-term care.
-Failing to plan for these expenses can lead to unexpected financial burdens.

 The Healthcare Cost Reality

-According to recent estimates, a healthy 65-year-old couple retiring today may need approximately $300,000 to cover healthcare costs throughout retirement.
-This figure doesn’t include long-term care, which can add hundreds of thousands more to lifetime healthcare expenses.
+A healthy 65-year-old couple retiring today may need approximately $300,000 to cover healthcare costs throughout retirement.
+This doesn't include long-term care, which can add hundreds of thousands more.

-• Part B (medical insurance) covers only 80% of approved amounts
+• Part B covers only 80% of approved amounts

-• Part D (prescription drug coverage) has coverage gaps (“donut hole”)
+• Part D has coverage gaps ("donut hole")

 • Long-term care is largely not covered